SebilleK/BubbleMap-frontend/README.md

 **Implemented:**

 - Users can create an account and login with it (or an existing one in the db)
-- Logged in users have access to their profile
+- Logged in users have access to their profile and can update their personal info
-- Logout works by eliminating the authCookie set by the backend for Authentication purposes (and setting state as logged out for UI changes)
+- Profile page has user reviews

 **To implement:**

-- Users can update their own info on Profile page
 - Browsing reviews per store (and adding reviews)
-- Profile page has user reviews (which are able to be edited)
+- User reviews are editable
 - Styling changes to all pages
+- Better Redux use (to avoid more requests than necessary)
 - Implement the Homepage map